-Research that shapes tomorrow

-Our research is focused on real-world impact, and we're proud of our reputation as a leading research university.
-As an AUT student you could learn from globally renowned researchers who are experts in areas as diverse as Māori business and entrepreneurship to Māori media and New Zealand history.
-We deliver leading research in a number of areas within Māori and indigenous development, working closely with academics and organisations from around New Zealand and the world.
-Our research often feeds back into the classroom, and as a postgraduate student you may even be able to contribute to these research discoveries.

-Our marae NGĀ WAI O HOROTIU
+Your new home on campus

-The gateway to AUT, Ngā Wai o Horotiu marae is located on the City Campus.
-Ngā Wai o Horotiu marae is a whānau, cultural and spiritual centre.
+The gateway to AUT, Ngā Wai o Horotiu marae is located on the City Campus, and is a whānau, cultural and spiritual centre.
 It embraces the history of Māori and welcomes the diverse cultures at AUT.
 The marae is one of the ways AUT acknowledges the importance of the principles of Te Tiriti o Waitangi and expresses our deeply held belief that AUT is a centre of learning for all peoples, but also a place where Māori have a special and distinct role.

-Our marae's wharenui (meeting house) was named Te Pürengi by the local iwi Ngāti Whātua.
-The name represents the ropes which hold the mast of a waka in place.
-Te Pürengi is the focal point of Ngā Wai o Horotiu.
+Our marae's wharenui was named Te Pūrengi by the local iwi Ngāti Whātua, representing the ropes which hold the mast of a waka in place.
+Our wharekai is called te Kaipara after the Kaipara Harbour, referencing Ngāti Whātua traversing the Kaipara from the North.

-Our wharekai (dining room) is called te Kaipara after the Kaipara Harbour.
-Ngāti Whātua traversed the Kaipara from the North.
-The word 'para' is a reference to the para fern which is a traditional Māori delicacy.
-Kai-para means 'to eat the para fern'.
-It's a fitting name for our dining room.
-Kaipara - the house of gourmet food.

 You can find Ngā Wai o Horotiu on the corner of Wellesley and St Paul Street in Auckland.

-1, 6 AUT's open day, AUT LIVE, brings the City Campus to life 2 Sharing kai at AUT's Ngā Wai o Horotiu marae is a great way to connect with other students 3,4 Ngā Wai o Horotiu marae is a whānau, cultural and spiritual centre where you can learn more about Māori culture 5 Take advantage of excellent facilities and equipment as part of the Māori Media major 7 Celebrating students' success at graduation